camara94/introduction_to_tensorflow_ai/README.md

 * Parameter **rescale**: it allow us to scale the pixels of image

 * method **flow_from_directory()**: it allow us to load the images from a directory.
+  >The common error the people make is to pointe this method to sub-directory.